Beadline

 Back to Bead Line Home Page

-I summer in the woods of rural New Hampshire and winter in Tombstone, Arizona.
-After 35 years of raising a family and working in Corporate America, I now have my own studio in two states and the time to express myself artistically.
-It is rewarding to apply Corporate learned skills of teaching adults in the beading world.
+For many years I was a snow bird beader, summering in rural New Hampshire and wintering in Arizona.
+After 35 years of raising a family and working in Corporate America, I maintained studios in two states and traveled to teach.
+I finally managed to have taught beading in 48 States.
+It has been rewarding applying Corporate learned skills of teaching adults in the beading world.
 Beading allows me a freedom of expression, by design or otherwise, to create jewelry that enhances a wearer’s personal statement.
-In the warm months, when I'm not beading, I can be found in the woods
+Many beaders come to Arizona to enjoy the mild winters, Tombstone's history and to bead with me in my studio.

-I’ve been beading off and on for over twenty years and take pleasure in making adornments that delight both the wearer and viewer.
+I’ve been beading off and on for over twenty five years and take pleasure in making adornments that delight both the wearer and viewer.
 My designs are created to be wearable art forms, are original, and as such, are extensively tested to ensure that they will hold up to daily use.

-amber.gif (16485 bytes)
+amber.gif (16485 bytes)quartz.gif (25454 bytes)

 email me